When to Stop Testing? Testing Exit Criteria Decision

 • Regression is not covered.

-We can see that the quality is compromised in above both the scenarios.
-The best approach will be finding a point where all the factors from scenario 1 and scenario 2 are covered and quality is also not compromised.
+We can see that the quality is compromised in both the scenarios.
+The best approach will be to find a point where all the factors from scenario 1 and scenario 2 are covered and quality is also not compromised.
 To achieve this we will have to define certain criteria at the beginning of testing.

 These criteria are termed as Completion or Exit Criteria.
 It is the answer to our question – “When to stop Testing?”.

-The exit criteria get evaluated at the end of the testing cycle and is defined in Test Plan.
-It is the set of conditions or activities which must be fulfilled in order to conclude testing.
+The exit criteria gets evaluated at the end of the testing cycle and is defined in the Test Plan.
+It is the set of conditions or activities which must be fulfilled in order to conclude the testing process.

-The Exit criteria define how much testing is enough and when testing activities can be declared complete.
+Exit criteria defines how much testing is enough and when testing activities can be declared complete.
 Coverage and completion criteria are combined to define exit criteria for testing.

-Below are few pointers to be considered while defining Exit Criteria in case of Functional or System Testing.
-You may combine few or all the below factors while deciding where to stop testing as per your project needs.
+Below are a few pointers to be considered while defining Exit Criteria in case of Functional or System Testing.
+You may combine a few or all of the below factors while deciding where to stop testing as per your project needs.

 Testing can be stopped when: